zamora-carlos/TodoApp/README.md

 npm run dev
 ```

-The application will start the application at http://localhost:8080.
+The application will start at http://localhost:8080.

 ## Features